-Figure 3-1--Always load cargo the right way
+Always load cargo the right way!

 - 1. For what three things related to cargo are drivers responsible? - 2.
 How often must you stop while on the road to check your cargo? - 3.
-How is Gross Combination Weight Rating different from Gross Combination Weight? - 4.
+How is Gross Combination Weight Rating different from mass Combination Weight? - 4.
 Name two situations where legal maximum weights may not be safe. - 5.
 What can happen if you don't have enough weight on the front axle?